Update on fees for the SCA examination

 Examiner training

 To ensure the quality of examiners it is critical that the College appropriately trains and quality assures its examiners each year.
-These costs remain stable across each type of examination but in the SCA, where trainees no longer meet regularly face to face, we have provided additional training throughout the year.
+These costs remain stable across each type of examination but in the SCA, where candidates no longer meet regularly face to face, we have provided additional training throughout the year.
 Training and quality assurance not only covers the application of marking schemes, but also the key Equality, Diversity, and Inclusivity training.

 Role-players

 In the SCA, as in the CSA, the roles of patients are portrayed by highly skilled role-players.
 The reliability of the examination is critical to the quality of each role-player.
 Significant investment is therefore made into their training and quality assurance, as well as the fees to the agencies.
 There were very minimal role-player costs in the RCA (to support training materials), but these have now returned for the SCA.
-These costs are higher than the CSA due to market rates, and an increase in the numbers of trainees taking the examination.
+These costs are higher than the CSA due to market rates, and an increase in the numbers of candidates taking the examination.

 Examination venue

 The SCA, like the RCA, offers the benefit that it is a remote examination, and we no longer have to provide an examination test centre which contributed as a significant cost in the CSA.
-The examination will now take place in local GP surgeries which not only reduces this component of the fee, but also means trainees no longer must pay additional funds to travel to and stay in London.
-This is also a benefit to the practice who no longer have to release trainees from practice for as long.
+The examination will now take place in local GP surgeries which not only reduces this component of the fee, but also means candidates no longer must pay additional funds to travel to and stay in London.
+This is also a benefit to the practice who no longer have to release candidates from practice for as long.

 IT provider and delivery

 The RCA and the SCA have seen a significant increase in the costs to develop and deliver the IT platform on which the examination will be conducted.
 This was a much lower cost for the CSA where the RCGP developed the platform themselves over time with an IT provider.
-Market rates have increased significantly, and we have worked very hard to ensure that as a charity we are paying fair rates to keep the trainee fee manageable.
+Market rates have increased significantly, and we have worked very hard to ensure that as a charity we are paying fair rates to keep the candidate fee manageable.
 The IT platform covers all remote invigilation costs.

 Assessment materials